williamw520/williamw520.github.io/_posts/2025-09-23-back-to-basic-reading-file-in-zig.md

     var f_reader: std.fs.File.Reader = file.reader(&read_buf);

     // Pointer to the std.Io.Reader interface to use the generic IO functions.
-    // Since it's a problematic practice that trips up many people, it's better to
+    // Since it's a problematic practice that has tripped up many people, it's better to
     // directly reference the f_reader.interface in usage than taking a pointer.
     // const reader = &f_reader.interface;